Florence Baingana MD

 Youssouf Oomar became UNICEF Representative in Malaysia in 2008.
 Previously, he has worked for UNICEF for more than 20 years as a Representative in countries like Ivory Coast, Algeria, Gambia and Mauritania.
 He was Deputy Secretary of the UNICEF Executive Board from 1998-2005.
 Oomar has a degree in economics and sociology and worked for as a Sociologist for the Government of Mauritius prior to joining UNICEF.

 is a child psychologist by background and she chaired the Swedish UNICEF committee from 1987 until 2000.
 She has been a member of the United Nations committee for follow-up of the Child Convention, chairperson of the UNICEF board, New York, and a member of the expert committee set up by the organization for African unity to look into the genocide in Rwanda.
+Lisbet Palme died 87 years old on October 18 after a long life in the service of children all over the world.
+We will miss her deeply.

 Stephen Regel is Principal Psychotherapist/Director of the Centre for Trauma, Resilience and Growth, Nottinghamshire Healthcare NHS Trust, Honorary Professor in the School of Education, Nottingham University and a Senior Fellow of the Institute of Mental Health, Nottingham.
 Since 2002, he has been visiting therapist/consultant at the Family Trauma Centre in Belfast, Northern Ireland.
 He has over 30 years experience working with trauma and Post Traumatic Stress Disorder (PTSD) and his time is divided between clinical, research and teaching activities.
 He was appointed an OBE in 2013 for services to victims of trauma.